Chart Color Schemes

 Residential development activity is lower than average in Chapman according to AreaSearch's national comparison of local real estate markets

-This shift represents a notable change from the area's existing housing composition (currently 89.0% houses), indicating decreasing availability of developable sites and reflecting changing lifestyles and demand for affordable housing.
-With approximately 0 people per dwelling approval, Chapman is characterized as a low-density area.
-Given that the population is expected to remain stable or decline, there should be reduced pressure on housing in Chapman, potentially presenting opportunities for buyers.
+New building activity consists of 60.0% detached dwellings and 40.0% attached dwellings, with a growing mix of townhouses and apartments offering options across different price points, from family homes to more affordable compact living.
+This shift represents a notable change from the area's existing housing composition, currently at 89.0% houses, indicating decreasing availability of developable sites and reflecting changing lifestyles and demand for diverse, affordable housing options.
+With population expected to remain stable or decline in Chapman, there should be reduced pressure on housing, potentially creating opportunities for buyers.

 Frequently Asked Questions - Development